Read on for our comprehensive guide to the sensational Lofoten Islands, Norway.

 In the 19th and 20th centuries, tens of thousands of fishermen continued to travel to the Lofoten Islands.
 WW2 impacted trade but didn’t stop it.
 The importance of fishing for the islands is clear: it was the predominant (and also quite lucrative) economic activity in Lofoten until the arrival of tourism in the 20th century.

-Lofoten has inspired and given rise to many works of art and literature.
+Lofoten inspired and gave rise to many works of art and literature in the law few centuries, as well.

 Written in the mid-1800s, A Descent into the Maelström by U.S. writer Edgar Allan Poe was inspired by a whirlpool off the coast of Lofoten.
 French writer Jules Vern‘s 19th-century novel 20,000 Leagues under the Sea was also partly inspired by the islands.
 Norwegian writer Johan Bojer wrote of the Lofoten Fishery in Last of the Vikings at the end of the 19th century.